How to Clean Jewelry

 Frst, designate a spot in your home to place your rings and other jewelry while doing tasks like washing dishes, gardening, or cleaning the house.
 Most people are guilty of keeping their wedding rings on all the time, but they should be removed when there's a chance they could get wet or dirty.
 You should even take your jewelry off in the shower or when applying hand lotion.
 If you don't, soap residue and moisture can get trapped in the crevices of your jewelry and cause issues.
 Prevent premature tarnishing on silver by storing it in felt away from other jewelry and metals.
 Keep gold jewelry in a jewelry box that is also lined with felt to prevent moisture build-up and tarnishing.

 Next, assess the type of jewelry you want to clean.
-All fine jewelry should be cleaned with care, but some gemstones require a more gentle approach, so that they dont crack or chip.
-Fragile materials like pearls, and cameos made from shells, emeralds, opals, or turquoise should be handled with extreme care.
+All fine jewelry should be cleaned with care, but some gemstones require a more gentle approach, so that they don't crack or chip.
+Fragile materials—like pearls and cameos made from shells, emeralds, opals, or turquoise—should be handled with extreme care.
 The frequency of cleaning jewelry matters, too.
 Most fine jewelry should only be cleaned everyone other month or so to prevent unnecessary exposure to liquids.
 If you find yourself needing or wanting to clean your jewelry more often, be sure to use a gentle method and avoid ultrasonic cleaners or steamers.
 Excessive use of at home ultrasonic machines can eventually loosen stones, wear down the metal, and cause even more significant damage.
 Have your jewelry checked by a trusted professional jeweler twice a year to ensure they are secure and properly cleaned.

 Cleaning Fine Jewelry

-The most tried-and-true, gentle way to clean fine jewelry is to do so at home using a dish, lukewarm water, a soft bristle toothbrush, and some mild dish detergent.
+The most tried-and-true, gentle way to clean fine jewelry is to do so at home using this DIY solution: a dish, lukewarm water, a soft bristle toothbrush, and some mild dish detergent.
 The milder the soap, the better.
-Mix a drop of dish soap in a bowl with some lukewarm water.
+To make the DIY jewelry cleaner, Mix a drop of dish soap in a bowl with some lukewarm water.
 For extremely soiled fine jewelry that does not have fragile gemstones, soak the jewelry in the mixture for a few minutes.
 (Always remember that delicate gemstones should never be saturated for more than a few seconds.)
 Next, use the toothbrush to buff away any dirt and residue gently.
 For dirt in hard to reach spots, carefully use a toothpick to dislodge it.
 As you're cleaning the jewelry, take note of any loose stones or damage that needs to be repaired.
 If gemstones are loose, stop wearing the jewelry until it can be fixed.
 Finally, pat the jewelry dry and allow it to air dry completely before putting it back into storage.

 Cleaning Silver Jewelry